 Popular Types of Roulette

 Roulette has produced many variants that each continue to attract many enthusiastic players.
-Here are five examples of roulette types; you should thoroughly read about each of these, as which of them you choose could have implications for both your gaming enjoyment and chances of winning.
+Here are five examples of game types; you should thoroughly read about each of the types of roulette, as which of them you choose could have implications for both your gaming enjoyment and chances of winning.

-- Live roulette - This is the closest to an online recreation of a land-based casino.
-With live roulette, you can watch a video of a croupier acting in real time at a genuine roulette table.
+- Live - This is the closest to an online recreation of a land-based casino.
+With this version, you can watch a video of a croupier acting in real time at a genuine roulette table.
 We have posted details of various online live casinos that have all won our recommendation.

-- American roulette - One of the two main types of online roulette; European roulette is the other.
+- American - One of the two main types; European is the other.
 American roulette wheels have the numbers 1-38, plus 0 and 00.

-- European roulette - This is very similar to American roulette; however, its numbers are 1-36 and 0, while there isn't the inclusion of 00.
-As a result, you are likelier to win if you play European roulette.
+- European - This is very similar to American roulette; however, its numbers are 1-36 and 0, while there isn't the inclusion of 00.
+As a result, you are likelier to win if you play the European version.

-- Mini roulette - A relatively rare version of roulette, it uses the numbers 0-12 rather than 0-36.
+- Mini - A relatively rare version, it uses the numbers 0-12 rather than 0-36.
 The play area is significantly smaller, too.
 You can read our more detailed breakdown of mini roulette.

 How To Play Roulette

-Don't feel daunted if you are new to roulette, as it is delightfully simple to play.
-There are three main components of an online roulette game: a roulette board, a wheel and a ball.
+Don't feel daunted if you are new to the game, as it is delightfully simple to play.
+There are three main components of an online roulette game: a board, a wheel and a ball.
 The numbers are black or red except in the case of the 0 and 00, which are usually green.